snowplow-archive/snowplow.github.com/_posts/2014-05-xx-snowplow-python-tracker-0.4.0-released.md

 <h2><a name="return">3.
 Tracker method return values</a></h2>

-If you are using the synchronous Emitter instance and call a tracker method which causes the emitter to send a request, that tracker method will return the status code for the request:
+If you are using the synchronous Emitter and call a tracker method which causes the emitter to send a request, that tracker method will return the status code for the request:

 {% highlight python %}
 e = Emitter("d3rkrsqld9gmqf.cloudfront.net")